connervieira/HomeIndex/README.md

 ### Self Hosted

-Home Index is completely self hosted, and has absolutely no external dependencies.
+Home Index can be completely self hosted, and has absolutely no external dependencies.
 It doesn't even need an internet connection to function, just as long as you can connect to your host!

 ### Private